xtclang/platform/README.md

 3. Run the following command to redirect http and https traffic to unprivileged ports:

-       sudo pfctl -evf ~/xqiz.it/port-forwarding.conf
+       sudo pfctl -evf ~/xqiz.it/platform/port-forwarding.conf

+4. Make sure you can ping the local platform address:

+       ping xtc-platform.localhost.xqiz.it

+   If that address fails to resolve you may need to change the rools on you DNS server.
+For example, for Verizon routers you would need add an exception entry for "127.0.0.1" to your DNS Server settiings: "Exceptions to DNS Rebind Protection" (Advanced - Network Settings - DNS Server)

-4. Create a self-signed certificate for the platform web server.
+5. Create a self-signed certificate for the platform web server.
 For example:

         keytool -genkeypair -alias platform -keyalg RSA -keysize 2048 -validity 365 -dname "OU=Platform, O=[your name], C=US" -keystore ~/xqiz.it/platform/keystore.p12 -storetype PKCS12 -storepass [password]

-5. Add a symmetric key to encode the cookies:
+6. Add a symmetric key to encode the cookies:

         keytool -genseckey -alias cookies -keyalg AES -keysize 256 -keystore ~/xqiz.it/platform/keystore.p12 -storetype PKCS12 -storepass [password]

-6. Make sure you have the latest [gradle](https://gradle.org/), [node](https://nodejs.org/en), [yarn](https://yarnpkg.com/) and  [xdk-latest](https://github.com/xtclang/xvm#readme) installed.
+7. Make sure you have the latest [gradle](https://gradle.org/), [node](https://nodejs.org/en), [yarn](https://yarnpkg.com/) and  [xdk-latest](https://github.com/xtclang/xvm#readme) installed.
 If you are using `brew`, you can simply say:

        brew install gradle node yarn

-7. Make sure all necessary *node* modules are installed using the following command from the ([platform/platformUI/gui](./platformUI/gui)) directory:
+8. Make sure all necessary *node* modules are installed using the following command from the ([platform/platformUI/gui](./platformUI/gui)) directory:

         npm install

-8. If you plan to use `quasar` dev environment, please intall it globally by the following command:
+9. If you plan to use `quasar` dev environment, please intall it globally by the following command:

         npm install -g @quasar/cli

-9. Build the platform services using the gradle command (from within the "platform" directory):
+10. Build the platform services using the gradle command (from within the "platform" directory):

           gradle build

-10. Start the platform using the command (from within the "platform" directory):
+11. Start the platform using the command (from within the "platform" directory):

          xec -L lib/ lib/kernel.xtc [password]

-11. Open the hosting site in a browser:
+12. Open the hosting site in a browser:

          https://xtc-platform.localhost.xqiz.it

-12. Follow the instructions from the [Examples](https://github.com/xtclang/examples) repository to build and "upload" a web application.
+13. Follow the instructions from the [Examples](https://github.com/xtclang/examples) repository to build and "upload" a web application.
-13. Log into the "Ecstasy Cloud" platform using "admin@acme.om/password" credentials.
+14. Log into the "Ecstasy Cloud" platform using "admin@acme.om/password" credentials.
-14. Go to the "Modules" panel and install any of the example module (e.g. "welcome.examples.org").
+15. Go to the "Modules" panel and install any of the example module (e.g. "welcome.examples.org").
-15. Go to the "Application" panel, register a deployment (e.g. "welcome") and "start" it
+16. Go to the "Application" panel, register a deployment (e.g. "welcome") and "start" it
-16. Click on the URL to launch your application web page.
+17. Click on the URL to launch your application web page.